gammasoft71/xtd/docs/position_and_layout_of_controls.md

 #### Example

-For example if a form contains three controls and we set the [auto_size](https://gammasoft71.github.io/xtd/reference_guides/latest/classxtd_1_1forms_1_1control.html#a571575a959ffc0ee42fd8d5426bcbd9f) property of the form to true, then the size of the form will adapt to encompass the three controls.
+For example if a form contains three controls and we set the [auto_size](https://gammasoft71.github.io/xtd/reference_guides/latest/classxtd_1_1forms_1_1control.html#a571575a959ffc0ee42fd8d5426bcbd9f) property of the form to `true`, then the size of the form will adapt to encompass the three controls.

 ```cpp
 #include <xtd/xtd>